haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   Layer 3 IS-IS native frames have special multicast destination addresses specified for that purpose, such as AllL1ISs or AllL2ISs.
 When they are TRILL encapsulated, these multicast addresses appear as the Inner.MacDA and the Outer.MacDA will be the All-RBridges multicast address.

   Within TRILL, there is an IS-IS instance across all RBridges in the campus.
 This instance uses TRILL IS-IS frames that are distinguished by having a different Ethertype "L2-IS-IS".
-Additionally, for TRILL IS-IS frames that are multicast, there is a distinct multicast destination address of All-IS-IS-Rbridge.
+Additionally, for TRILL IS-IS frames that are multicast, there is a distinct multicast destination address of All-IS-IS-RBridge.
 TRILL IS-IS frames do not have a TRILL header.

   ESADI is a separate protocol from the IS-IS instance implemented by all the RBridge.
 There is a separate ESADI instance for each VLAN, and ESADI frames are encapsulated just like TRILL Data frame.
 After the TRILL header, the ESADI frame has an inner Ethernet header with the Inner.MacDA of "All-ESADI-RBridges" and the "LS-IS-IS" Ethertype followed by the ESADI frame.